Simple Honey Cookies

 Next, roll out the chilled dough to about 1/4″ thick.

-Cut the dough out using cookie cutters or the rim of a glass to any size that you like.
+Cut the dough out to any size that you like using cookie cutters or the rim of a glass.

-Arrange the cut cookies on a cookie sheet lined with parchment paper or a silicone mat.
-Since this recipe won’t rise much and the cookies hold their shape really well while baking, they can be placed close together on a cookie sheet.
+Arrange the cut cookies on a cookie sheet lined with parchment paper.
+Since this recipe won’t rise much and the cookies hold their shape really well while baking, they can be placed close together.

 Bake for thirteen minutes or until done.
 You’ll know they are done when the edges of the cookies just begin to brown.

-Remove them from the cookie sheet and cool on a cooling rack.
+Remove them from the cookie sheet and cool on a cooling rack and then repeat the rolling, cutting, and baking with the second half of dough.

 Expert Tips and FAQs

-The easiest way decorate these cookies is by dusting them with a little sanding sugar just before baking.
+The easiest way to decorate these cookies is to dust them with a little sanding sugar just before baking.
 It makes them sparkly!

 Above, I made these honey orange mascarpone sandwich cookies by using a mixture of honey, orange zest, and mascarpone as the filling.
 I want to use this filling everywhere – spread on a bagel, piped into cupcakes, or even dolloped on waffles.
 It has an in-your-face orange kick balanced by the blend of sweet honey and soft cheese.

-Tip: If you want to try your hand at decorating the cookies with royal icing, follow the step-by-step royal icing instructions on Sugarbelle.
+Tip: If you want to try your hand at decorating the cookies with icing, try out the buttercream icing used on Jenny’s Cookies Christmas snowman cookies!
+You could use these cookies with the snowman decoration from that post.

 There is no need to use fancy honey when baking – use whatever honey you have around.
 Be sure to measure it carefully and get as much as possible out of your measuring cup.

-See my post on baking with honey for general information on baking with honey.
+See my post on baking with honey for more details.

 To keep any cookies crispy, store them in an airtight container with a piece of toasted bread.
 The toast will absorb any moisture so that the cookies stay nice and crispy.
 They keep for about one week.